bluz71/bluz71.github.io/_posts/2017-06-14-a-few-vim-tmux-mappings.md

 - `Control-l`, whole-of-**l**ine completion

-Note, these mappings also allow easy switching from one completion kind to another even when the popup is visible.
+Note, these mappings also allow easy switching from one completion kind to another even when the completion popup is visible.

 Readline-style mappings for insert and command modes
 ----------------------------------------------------